pgaulon/pgaulon.github.io/2021-10-10-chinese-cryptographic-standards.md

 - `r` is the horizontal coordinate of `k•P`
 - `s` is computed from the hash of the message `m`, `r`, and the private key `x`

 An important note is that since there is a random number `k` in the signature, 2 signatures of the same message `m` will not look the same.
+This process is called the [Schnorr Identification Protocol](https://github.com/cryptosubtlety/intuitive-advanced-cryptography/blob/master/advancedcrypto.pdf).

 # Back to SM2/SM3/SM4